johnlockejrr/pylaia/docs/usage/index.md

 # Usage

-Before using PyLaia, you need to format your dataset in a specific format (under construction).
+Before using PyLaia, you need to format your dataset in a specific format.
+See [this page](./datasets/index.md).

 Once the dataset is formatted and `pylaia` is installed and in your environment, you may use the following commands: